Start Tekla Structures

-Start Tekla Structures by selecting it from the Windows Start menu or by double-clicking the
+- Start Tekla Structures by selecting it from the Windows Start menu or by double-clicking the desktop icon.

 A dialog box where you choose your Tekla Structures setup and the type of license appears.
 Proceed with the default online license option.

 Select an environment that fits the region where your project is done.

-If you cannot find the desired environment from the list, see Install Tekla Structures.
+If you cannot find the desired environment from the list, see Install and license Tekla Structures.

 You can also select blank project and use it as a basis for a customized environment.